kickr/kickr/README.md

 ## Technology Stack

-This application uses [dropwizard](http://www.dropwizard.io/) as a technology stack for the back-end.
-It builds on top of Hibernate for object relational mapping and Jersey for the REST api.

-The front-end stack consists of an AngularJS application that is being bundled for the browser using browserify.
-It uses less for CSS processing.
+This application uses a custom, developer and production friendly software stack based on [dropwizard](http://www.dropwizard.io/).

+## Setup and Run

+See our [contributing guide](https://github.com/kickr/kickr/blob/master/CONTRIBUTING.md) for how to get started with kickr.

 ## Resources